There’s a lot of discussion about finding the best file manager to use on Android TVs, Google TVs, and TV boxes, especially on places like Reddit.

 - The user interface can look busy

 Runner Up: FX File Explorer

-I really wasn’t expecting to like FX File Explorer as much as I did.
-A few minutes into my test and I’d effortlessly knocked out almost everything that I wanted to do.
+I wasn’t expecting to like FX File Explorer as much as I did.
+After only a few minutes, I’d effortlessly performed everything I needed to do.

 All in all, there are eighteen different icons in the main window!

 But…after a second, I started to realize why they did that.
 While some apps will throw everything in a ribbon menu or a settings screen, FX File Explorer puts things in their own icon.

 For example, to set up or see the files on a network share, you just click the Network icon to go to that screen.

 If you have a network connection already set up, it’ll be displayed here, along with some basic stats.
 If not, click on the plus symbol in the lower right-hand corner to add one.

 It asks you what type of network connection you want to add: FTP server, Windows Host, SSH FTP Server, or WebDAV Server.